-- 7.2 If an exception to automatic recognition is granted by WADA under Article 7.1(b), the Anti-Doping Organization/TUEC may request from the Athlete or their physician any additional information, examinations or imaging studies, or other information that it deems necessary in order to consider the Athlete's request for recognition of the TUE. - 7.3 An International Federation/Major Event Organization may recognize a TUE retroactively (provided the Athlete has demonstrated on the balance of probabilities that each of the criteria set out in Article 4.2 is met).
+- 7.2 Incomplete requests for f an exception to automatic recognition of a TUE will be returned to the Athlete for completion and re-submission.
+In addition granted by WADA under Article 7.1(b), the Anti-Doping Organization/TUEC may request from the Athlete or their physician any additional information, examinations or imaging studies, or other information that it deems necessary in order to consider the Athlete's request for recognition of the TUE; - 7.3 An International Federation/Major Event Organization may recognize a TUE retroactively (provided the Athlete has demonstrated on the balance of probabilities that each of the criteria set out in Article 4.2 is met).

 [Comment to Article 7.3: Retroactive recognition is at the Athlete's own risk as the International Federation/Major Event Organization may decide not to recognize the TUE.
-In that case the TUE will not be valid for those purposes and may not be relied on to excuse the presence, Use, Possession or Administration of the Prohibited Substance or Prohibited Method mentioned in the TUE vis-à-vis the International Federation or Major Event Organization.]
+In that case the TUE will not be valid for those purposes and/or it may seek the assistance of such other medical or scientific experts as it deems appropriate not be relied on to excuse the presence, Use, Possession or Administration of the Prohibited Substance or Prohibited Method mentioned in the TUE vis-à-vis the International Federation or Major Event Organization.]